 St Peter's 13-18

-Pupils should have achieved GCSE or IGCSE grade 9 to 6.
-A modern language can be combined with another academic subject.
+Students should have achieved GCSE or IGCSE grade 9 to 6.
+A Modern Language can be combined with, and will complement, any other academic subject.

-There will be opportunities to visit other countries during the course; we have trips to France.
-There will also be the opportunity for students in the Fifth Form, who intend to continue with language, to apply for an award to help with a study trip abroad in order to improve the language and cultural knowledge of the chosen country.
+There may be opportunities to visit other countries during the course as we have run trips to Normandie, France throughout the last 10 years.
+There may also be the opportunity for students in the 5th form, who intend to continue with language, to apply for an award to help with a study trip abroad in order to improve the language and cultural knowledge of the chosen country.